bufbuild-ru/docs/docs/bufstream/reference/configuration/bufstream-yaml/index.md

 \_string_The object storage bucket where data is stored.This field is required for `GCS` and `S3` providers.

+#### `directory_bucket`

+\_bool_If the bucket is a directory bucket.A directory bucket does not sort objects by path and only supports prefixes ending in `/`.
+See https://docs.aws.amazon.com/AmazonS3/latest/userguide/directory-buckets-overview.html

 #### `prefix`

 \_string_The path prefix of objects stored in the data storage.Defaults to `bufstream/`.This field is only used by the `GCS` and `S3` providers.